osrs-rs/osrs-bytes/.github/readme.md

 ## Installation

-Add this to your `Cargo.toml` file:
+Add this crate as a dependency to your `Cargo.toml` file.

 ```toml
 [dependencies]